tcosmo/tcosmo.github.io/_posts/2017-07-24-fun-with-som.md

 The idea of a SOM is to feed it with **d** dimensional data and let it update it's feature vectors in order to match this data.
 Furthermore, we want it to group nearby on the lattice data which are originally nearby in the **d**-dimensional space.
 This will be done by spreading information in **neighbourhoods**.
+This neighbourhood approach concentrate similar data in **clusters** around close cells on the SOM.

+Furthermore, with a SOM we can **visualize** on a 2D lattice data potentially lying in a very high dimension space.
+That's why it can be seen as a **dimensionality reduction** technique.

+All of this being **unsupervised** as we give our data to the model without additional information.

+The best way to have an intuitive understanding of these aspects of SOMs is to code one.
+Let's go!!

 <br/>
 #### Finding the Best Matching Unit